perty/aoc23/README.md

 Part 2 was solved at first try.
 The only problem was that the response length exceeded a limit.
 However, it was easy to figure out the last few lines of the code.

 The whole conversation is in the file [day4.md](prompts/day4.md).

+## Day 5

+In the first part, it started with a suggestion in Python.
+Funny.
+It needed some help to get the parsing of the input right.
+On the real input, the code had to use long instead of int, but that was all.

+I was impressed that it understood the specification so well.
+A lot faster than I did.

+The whole conversation is in the file [day5.md](prompts/day5.md).